dskocoursera/Getting-and-Cleaning-Data-Project/README.md

 ## Output

+Finally, the processed dataset of step 5 is output to the console.
 Columns specify the groupings (either an activity label or a subject number) and rows represent the measurement that the mean was calculated over.
 This can easily be reversed with t().